srl295/cldr/docs/ldml/tr35-keyboards.md

 The optional `<locales>` element allows specifying additional or alternate locales.
 Denotes intentional support for an extra language, not just that a keyboard incidentally supports a language’s orthography.

+> Note: the order of locales within the `<locales>` element is not significant and does not convey any priority.
+The primary locale for a keyboard is always the `locale=` attribute on the `<keyboard>` element.

 **Syntax**

 ```xml